Six gorgeous wallpapers to celebrate Star Wars Day

-Stay strong in the Force with these beautiful and stylish iPhone wallpapers!

 You've got your Bantha milk.
-You're wearing your favorite Star Wars t-shirt, and you're ready to settle in for an eight-movie marathon.
-If you're fully immersed in the Star Wars universe today, don't forget to adorn your iPhone with a stylish representation of the galaxy far, far away.
-Here are our favorite Star Wars wallpapers to celebrate May the Fourth.
+You're wearing your Wampa slippers, and you're ready to settle in for a 12-hour movie marathon.
+If you're fully immersed in the Star Wars universe for Star Wars Day, don't forget to adorn your iPhone with a stylish representation of the galaxy far, far away.
+Here are my favorite Star Wars wallpapers to celebrate May the Fourth.

 Minimalist Kylo Ren

-Graphic artist Squirtdude is known for his minimalist art style, which is represented perfectly with this rendering of Kylo Ren encircled by the forrest of Starkiller Base.
+Graphic artist Squirtdude is known for his minimalist art style, which is represented perfectly with this rendering of Kylo Ren encircled by the forest of Starkiller Base.
 I love this look because the entire image is muted of color, except for the one, bright red saber extending from Ren's grip.
 It's both ominous and striking to look at.

 R2-D2